 Yellowstone National Park

-If you are looking for a place to call home while visiting Yellowstone National Park look no further than Grand Targhee Resort.
-We are centrally located between entrances to both Yellowstone National Park and Grand Teton National Park making us the ideal place to stay during your adventures.
-Nestled along the western slope of the Teton range you will be fully emerged in the mountains.
-You won’t find a more convenient and affordable option for your Yellowstone National Park lodging.
-When traveling to the park from Grand Targhee head north to the western entrance located in West Yellowstone.
-The journey will go by fast as it is one of the most scenic drives in the United States.
+If you're looking for a place to call home while visiting Yellowstone National Park, Targhee is the perfect spot.
+We are centrally located between entrances to both Yellowstone National Park and Grand Teton National Park, making us the ideal stop on your adventures.
+Nestled along the Teton range's western slope, you will be immersed in the mountains.
+You won't find a more convenient and affordable option for your Yellowstone National Park lodging.
+From Targhee, head north to the western edge of the park.
+There might not be a more scenic drive in America, so take your sweet time.

 Fur trappers’ fantastic tales of cauldrons of bubbling mud and roaring geysers sending steaming plumes skyward made their way back east.
 Several expeditions were sent to investigate, opening the West to further exploration and exploitation.
 In 1871, Ferdinand Hayden led an expedition that included artist Thomas Moran and photographer William H. Jackson.
 They brought back images that helped convince Congress that the area known as Yellowstone needed to be protected and preserved.